tinaponting/wordpress-single-user/README.md

 Added: ai.txt -ggod if you do not want to training ground A!!

+* Updated: 2501023 robots.txt with Latests ai to block
-* Updated: 2501017 robots.txt with Latests ai block
+* Updated: 2501017 robots.txt with Latests ai to block
 * Updated: 250113 robots.txt, with the Latest Ai /bytesdance LLM
 * Updated: 240204  - 241231
 * Updated: 240101 core- works well::)t